 - Deploy what fits your needs.
 Memorystore for Redis allows you the flexibility to choose from different service tiers and sizes that fit your performance and operational needs.
 With a few clicks, you have the option to deploy a Basic Tier standalone Redis instance or a Standard Tier high availability Redis instance up to 300 GB.

 - Highly available and more secure.
-Redis instances are protected from the internet using private IPs and are further secured using Cloud Identity and Access Management role-based access control.
-Standard high availability instances are always replicated across zones and provide a 99.9% availability SLAs.
+Redis instances are protected from the internet using private IPs and are further secured using Identity and Access Management role-based access control and in-transit encryption.
+Standard high availability instances provide up to five replicas replicated across zones and provide a 99.9% availability SLA.

 - Focus on your application.
 Memorystore for Redis automates the complex operational tasks that are required to deploy and manage Redis.
 Tasks like provisioning, replication, failover, and monitoring are all automated.
 Applications connect to a single endpoint, eliminating any node-discovery logic and simplifying management and operations.
 Additionally, integration with Cloud Monitoring makes it easy to monitor your Redis instances.